virto-network/satellite-chains/kabocha/Apps/KIMCHI.md

 ---

+### 5. **Example Token Scenarios**

+---

+### 6. **KAB incentive**

+When users trade KIMCHI, they receive a small percentage in automatically minted KAB.
+This “cashback” reward incentivises frequent trading, promoting liquidity and volume in the ecosystem.

+Kabocha is currently fully diluted and distributed but not available for trading on any exchanges.

+THe only way to receive KAB is through governance approval and/or automated minting functions for objective on-chain impact.

-### 5. **How KIMCHI Works as a Prediction Market**
+### 6. **How KIMCHI Works as a Prediction Market**

 KIMCHI lets you bet on KSM vs. DOT without waiting for a "final score."
 It’s like an endless horse race where Kusama is always the scrappy underdog.
 Think of it as a pulse check on market sentiment for KSM’s potential to disrupt DOT’s dominance.

-### 6. **The KIMCHI Affiliate Program: Decentralized Growth**
+### 7. **The KIMCHI Affiliate Program: Decentralized Growth**

-Inspired by [Bifrost’s Rewards-Share programme](https://docs.bifrost.io/for-partners/reward-share-program-rsp0, KIMCHI rewards anyone who brings new users into the fold.
-Share your unique link, earn rewards from every trade, and help spread the KIMCHI vibe across the crypto ecosystem.
-Whether you’re creating memes, guides, or simply getting your friends on board, KIMCHI’s affiliate program makes you part of the story.
+Inspired by [Bifrost’s Rewards-Share programme](https://docs.bifrost.io/for-partners/reward-share-program-rsp0), KIMCHI rewards anyone who brings new users into the fold.

+Share your unique link, earn rewards from every trade, and help spread the KIMCHI vibe across the ecosystem.

 **Bootstrappping dUSD**:
-   - **Transaction and Referral Fees**: Each trade, mint, or burn is a new opportunity to capture a slice of the market’s spice which are automatically converted to dUSD and pooled into the Kabocha organisation's reserve account and managed via Virto.
+   - **Transaction and Referral Fees**: Each trade, mint, or burn is a new opportunity to capture a slice of the market’s spice.
+These fees are automatically converted to dUSD and pooled into the Kabocha organisation's reserve account and managed via Virto.

 **For the Community**:
    - **Hold and Earn**: Holding KIMCHI means betting on Kusama’s upside—earn rewards for sticking around.